vwheatle/SystemsProgramming-WarmUp/warmUp.md

 # Warm-Up

+All this code is available as a Git repository [over at my GitHub](https://github.com/vwheatle/SystemsProgramming-WarmUp).

 ## Question 1

 > In the following code, the first `printf` reached produces the output "14", but the second `printf` can cause a bus error / segmentation fault.
 Why?